 As part of M&B's commitment, M&B has launched a M&B Supplier Code of Conduct to which M&B will hold its supply chain accountable.

 (b) Supplier Certification & Procurement

-- M&B will request that all current and new suppliers certify their compliance with the M&B Supplier Code of Conduct.
+- M&B requires that all current and new suppliers to certify their compliance with the M&B Supplier Code of Conduct.

-- M&B will consider each supplier's conduct against the M&B Supplier Code of Conduct and the fundamental principles contained within it when awarding new business with suppliers.
+- M&B will regularly review and assess each supplier's conduct against the M&B Supplier Code of Conduct and the fundamental principles contained within it when awarding new business to suppliers.